Inspiration in the Aegean

 - references to Greek mythology via imagery and story.

-All students receive hands-on guidance from Judith during the classes, and one individual, thirty minute, private lesson.
+All students receive hands-on guidance from Judith during the classes, and one individual, 25-minute, private lesson.

-Our final class will be a morning, outdoor excursion, applying the Alexander principles as we hike to a beautiful swimming bay, Livadaki Bay.
-There, we will have a performance.
+Our final (sixth) class will be a morning, outdoor excursion, directly applying the Alexander principles as we hike to a beautiful swimming location, Livadaki Bay.
 For those who are not comfortable with the hike, there will be the option to travel to the bay by boat to join us.

 Folegandros, located in the radiant Aegean Sea, is an enchanting, rugged island still relatively unspoiled by mass tourism.
 Washed with the incomparable light of Greece, its sunny beaches and rocky coves meet the clear, turquoise-blue sea.
 The classic Cycladic central village offers delicious food in intimate tavernas around three charming town squares.
 Visitors and natives alike relax, promenade and enjoy wonderful meals in a timeless setting.
 Island residents convey a gracious hospitality that has been practiced in Greece for centuries.